gamedev-resources/ui-toolkit-pt4-inventory-interactions/README.md

 ## What's Included

 - [`starter-project/`](starter-project/) - The starter project to follow along with the tutorial.
-Includes everything from Part 3 plus the new tooltip UXML/USS, ghost preview USS classes, and an `ItemDragManipulator` skeleton ready to be filled in on camera.
+Includes everything from Part 3 plus the new tooltip UXML/USS, ghost preview USS classes, and an `ItemDragManipulator` skeleton ready to be filled in.
 - `final-project/`

 ## Starter Project